-The Credit Union has authorized credit facilities available with Central 1 in the aggregate amount of \$59,650 (2019 - \$59,650).
+The Credit Union has authorized credit facilities available with Central 1 in the aggregate amount of 67,500 (2020 - 59,650).
 These credit facilities are secured by a general security agreement and an assignment of book debts.
-At the end of the year, \$Nil (2019 - \$Nil) was outstanding under this facility.
-These borrowings are classified as measured at amortized cost under IFRS 9.
+At the end of the year, Nil (2020 - Nil) was outstanding under this facility.